Change is at times difficult but proper planning can make it stress-free. There are a bunch of things one must consider before changing their job.

 8. Think Before Accepting A Counteroffer

 When you confront your boss before leaving, he or she might make a counteroffer.
 A counteroffer may include a promotion, raise in salary or any other incentive.
 Counteroffers are a great sign that the company thinks you are worthy.
-Such counteroffers are very much tempting but you need to be clear about your reasons to leave.
+Such counteroffers are very tempting, but you need to be clear about your reasons to leave.
 You can ask for some time and think about it.
 Do not share the details about the counteroffer with work colleagues.
 Think out the pros and cons and then go forward with the decision.

 The decision about leaving your present job and moving to a new one is a big one but not quite hard.
 Hope the article was fun and informative.